 When you’re filling out your profile, ensure to use keywords that describe your skills and experience.
-This will help make your profile more visible to potential employers and customers who search LinkedIn for profiles having specific skills and experience.
+This will help make your profile more visible to potential employers and customers searching LinkedIn for profiles with specific skills and experience.

 Customize Your Profile URL